timescale/promscale/helm-chart/README.md

   * By default a LoadBalancer, but can be disabled to only a ClusterIP with a configurable port
 * Create a Kubernetes CronJob that deletes the data chunks that fall out of the retention period

+**Note:** We have dropped compatibility with TimescaleDB 1.x.
+If you would like to use Promscale with TimescaleDB 1.x then use the helm charts from Promscale release 0.6.0.

 ## Prerequisites

 For promscale to work correctly it needs a set of data to connect to timescale database.
 This